Canva x HeyGen | Create AI Avatar Videos from Your Designs

 What creative and marketing teams create

-Design teams already work in Canva.
-This integration means they can now deliver video content at the same pace as static assets, without having to learn a new tool.
+Design teams already work within Canva.
+This integration means they can now deliver video content at the same pace as their static assets, without having to learn a new tool.

 Social media video adverts

-Design your social advert in Canva — sized perfectly for Instagram, TikTok, or LinkedIn — then add an avatar presenter and voice to turn it into a video advert ready to publish in minutes.
+Design your social ad in Canva — sized perfectly for Instagram, TikTok, or LinkedIn — then add an avatar presenter and voice to turn it into a video ad that is ready to publish in just a few minutes.

 Narrated presentations

 Turn a Canva slide deck into a narrated video presentation.
-Each slide becomes a scene, your avatar walks the audience through the content, and the finished video exports as a single shareable MP4.
+Each slide becomes a scene, your avatar guides the audience through the content, and the finished video is exported as a single shareable MP4.

 Product showcase videos

-Create a product visual in Canva using your brand assets, then add a HeyGen avatar to narrate the key features, producing a polished product video without a studio, camera, or editor.
+Create a product visual in Canva using your brand assets, then add a HeyGen avatar to explain the key features, resulting in a refined product video without needing a studio, camera, or editor.

 Campaign launch videos

 Bring your campaign creative to life.
-Take the Canva-designed launch assets your team have already approved and convert them into an avatar-led announcement video.
+Take the Canva-designed launch assets your team has already approved and convert them into an avatar-led announcement video.
 Same visuals, now with a voice.